Sokratis Dioudis

-Sokratis Dioudis (Σωκράτης Διούδης; born 3 February 1993) is a Greek professional footballer who plays as a goalkeeper for Ekstraklasa club Zagłębie Lubin and the Greece national team.
+Sokratis Dioudis (Σωκράτης Διούδης; born 3 February 1993) is a Greek professional footballer who plays as a goalkeeper for Super League club Aris.

 Club career

 Aris

-Dioudis was promoted to the senior Aris team in May 2011 while Sakis Tsiolis was coach.
+Dioudis was promoted to the senior Aris Thessaloniki team in May 2011 while Sakis Tsiolis was coach.
 In his first professional season (2011–12), he did not play any match, being behind Michalis Sifakis and Markos Vellidis.
 In 2012–13 season, being the second-choice goalkeeper of Aris because of the departure with Sifakis, Dioudis started in only the second matchday, against OFI in the Kleanthis Vikelidis Stadium, because of an argue between the first goalkeeper of the squad, Markos Vellidis and the coach Makis Katsavakis.
 The match ended 0–0.

 Club Brugge

 On 22 July 2014, Dioudis made a transfer to Belgian giant Club Brugge on a two-years' contract, with an option for an additional season.
 He became second goalkeeper after the Australian international Mathew Ryan.
 Aris gets €200,000 with the transfer of their goalie.